stipefrkovic/identity-document-classification-trainer/README.md

 This will execute 3 separate containers in sequence.
 We recommend not running the docker compose in detached mode (don't run `docker-compose -d`) so that the log outputs can be seen.
 The execution will take up to 10 minutes.

 Please keep an eye on the logs for errors.
+There will however be a lot of warnings in the logs, so do not be alarmed.

 If the execution was successful, there should be a new directory created called `model_export` with the following directory structure inside: